haniffalab/FCA_bone_marrow/fig2_myeloid/README.md

-All custom scripts used for the production of Fig2 and Supplementary Fig 2
+All custom scripts used for the production of Fig2 and Extended Data Fig 2